kcl-lang/kcl-lang.io/blog/2024-01-04-biweekly-newsletter/index.md

 ##### 1. Install the Crossplane KCL Function

-Installing a Function creates a function pod.
-Crossplane sends requests to this pod to ask it what resources to create when you create a composite resource.
+Installing a function creates a function pod.
+The function logic is processed as a pipeline step in a composition that may create managed resources when triggered through specified parameters.

 Install a Function with a Crossplane Function object setting the `spec.package` value to the location of the function package.